Optimizely.

 Storyblok – Modern headless CMS with visual editor

 Yes, Optimizely supports headless APIs.
-But the system is inherently monolithic; headless feels like a layer on top.
+But the system is naturally built monolithically; headless feels like a layer on top.

 How much .NET expertise do I need?